On Tat Estate and On Tai Estate: On Tai Estate

-Covid Pandemic
+COVID-19 pandemic

 Chi Tai House at On Tai Estate was sealed on 23 February 2022.
-Ming Tai House was placed under locked down on 24–25 February.
+Ming Tai House was placed under lockdown on 24–25 February.

 Education

 On Tat Estate is in Primary One Admission (POA) School Net 48.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Kwun Tong Government Primary School.